andrewrota/northeast-php-conf-notes/not-your-grandmas-php.md

 Always lock in production to certain versions.

-	// Will createa  lock file which you will commit to your git repo; lots of opinions on this.
+	// Will create a lock file which you will commit to your git repo; lots of opinions on this.
 	$ php composer.phar update
     $ php composer.phar install